 Beyer et al (2016) Critical Role for Telomerase in the Mechanism of Flow-Mediated Dilation in the Human Microcirculation.
 Circ Res 118 856 PMID: 26699654

 Do you know of a great paper that uses BIBR 1532 from Tocris?
-If so please let us know.
+Please let us know.

 Reviews for BIBR 1532

 There are currently no reviews for this product.
 Be the first to review BIBR 1532 and earn rewards!

 Submit a review and receive an Amazon gift card.

 $10US/$10CAN/€7/£6 gift card for a review without an image

 $25US/$25CAN/€18/£15 gift card for a review with an image

 *Offer only valid in the USA / Canada, UK and EuropeSubmit a Review